tdilauro/Simplified-wiki/OPDS-For-Library-Patrons.md

   a book just before you did.

-  On the other hand, you may trigger the state transition expecting to get a loan, and end up with a hold -- someone returned their copy of the book in between the time you downloaded the OPDS feed and the time you followed the link.
+  On the other hand, you may trigger the state transition expecting to get a hold, and end up with a loan -- someone returned their copy of the book in between the time you downloaded the OPDS feed and the time you followed the link.